widmogrod/mkunion/README.md

 - [ ] Add configurable behaviour how schema should act when field is missing, but schema has a value for it
 - [ ] Add type conversion for int,float in map values !!!
 - [ ] Schema to include type definitions, and then any WithPath etc would provide type information for schemas that don't have it, or want to override it
-- [ ] Allow to have union with one element, this is useful for domain model that is not yet fully defined

 ### V2.x.x
 - [ ] Add support for generic union types